-- 1. Change the opening line of Person class so that you are obligated to define all of the methods represented in the PersonSpecification: - FROM: public class Person { - TO: public class Person implements PersonSpecification { - 2.
-Notice that the opening line of the Person class is now underlined in red.
+1. Change the opening line of the Person class so that you are obligated to define all of the methods represented in the PersonSpecification by inserting implements PersonSpecification in the class header so that it looks like:

+'''

+public class Person implements PersonSpecification \{

+'''

+- 2. Notice that the opening line of the Person class is now underlined in red.
 Click on it, and ask the light bulb to Implement methods.
 When you select that option, a window will appear asking you which methods from the interface you would like to add stubs for.
 Simply click OK and IntelliJ will generate a stub for each of the methods. - 3.
-Refine each stub in a manner consistent with the following semantics: - Person.firstName() -> String returns the value to which the firstName instance variable is bound - Person.lastName()
+Refine each stub in a manner consistent with the following semantics: - Person.firstName() -> String returns the value to which the firstName instance variable is bound - Person.lastName() → String returns the value to which the lastName instance variable is bound - Person.month()

-String returns the value to which the lastName instance variable is bound int returns the value to which the day instance variable is bound - Person.year() int returns the value to which the year instance variable is bound - Person.initials() → String returns the two character string consisting of the first letter of the first name followed by the first letter of the last name, both in upper case - Person.isBoomer() → boolean returns the value true is the person is a baby boomer, false if not
+int returns the value to which the month instance variable is bound int returns the value to which the year instance variable is bound - Person.initials() → String returns the two character string consisting of the first letter of the first name followed by the first letter of the last name, both in upper case - Person.isBoomer() → boolean returns the value true is the person is a baby boomer, false if not

-- Person.month()
+- Person.day()

 int

-returns the value to which the month instance variable is bound
+returns the value to which the day instance variable is bound

-- Person.day()
+- Person.year()